gramosg/tgutils/README.md

 ## Tools

-Here is a short overview of the included tools, for full documentation check their corresponding manual (e.g., `tgsend -h -v`).
+Here is a short overview of the included tools.
+You can generate man pages at doc/man1 by running `make doc`.
+Each tool can also display its own doc, e.g., `tgsend -h` (quick reference), `tgsend -h -v` (full manual).

 ### tgsend